miguelovila/ua-as-gestire/README.md

 Gestire is a room and equipment management system that allows users to book rooms and equipment for their classes and events.
 The system is designed to be used by the staff and students of the School of DETI-UA.
 The system is composed of a web application, mobile application, a REST API and a hardware component.

-All urls are set to (https://gestire.miguelovila.com)[https://gestire.miguelovila.com].
+All urls are set to https://gestire.miguelovila.com.
 If you want to run the backend and frontend locally, you can change the backend url in /backend/app.py and the frontend url in /client/gestire/lib/constants.dart.
 When running locally, make sure to also disable https.

-The deplyed version of the webapp can be found at (https://gestire.miguelovila.com)[https://gestire.miguelovila.com].
+The deplyed version of the webapp can be found (here)[https://gestire.miguelovila.com].
 It is behind a Cloudflare Tunnel, thats why it is using https.

+## Team Members

+This project was developed by group 603 composed by:

+- Diogo Silva (108212)
+- Ivo Delgado (107757)
+- Martim Carvalho (108749)
+- Miguel Vila (107276)

 ## Getting Started

-To use and test the application follow this url: (https://gestire.miguelovila.com)[https://gestire.miguelovila.com].
+To use and test the application follow (this)[https://gestire.miguelovila.com] url.

 Authenticate with the following credentials: